Keynote at Mount Sinai Health System’s Medication Safety Together Summit

 (1) A license is required to engage in the practice of pharmacy,

-telepharmacy, or the practice of a pharmacy technician, except as
+telepharmacy, or the practice of a pharmacy technician, or dispensing medical practitioner except as

 specifically provided in Section 58-1-307 or 58-17b-309.